claudio-dg/Res_track_2nd_Assignment/README.md

 ## Setup

 This repository Contains all the useful files to run the script that i produced for this assignment.
-To try it, it is sufficient to clone this repository:
+To try it, it is sufficient to clone this repository in your ROS workspace:

 ```bash
 $ git clone https://github.com/claudio-dg/Res_track_2nd_Assignment.git